DOMIN1310/Sef/README.md

 # Sef
 Secure and encrypt your .env file using new .sef file stands for "Secure Encrypted File"

-**ENSURE TO ADD SLASH AFTER PATH AND TO CREATE THE DIRECTORY BEFORE EXECUTING!**
+**REMEMBER TO ADD SLASH AFTER PATH AND TO CREATE THE DIRECTORY BEFORE EXECUTING!**

 # Usage!